 Orchard – Chair Norm McLeod.
 Maintains orchards planting new trees and caring for them until they are mature enough to adopt out.
 Inspecting all of the trees notifying tree owners if there is a problem.
 When mulching, pruning and weeding work is heavy a work bee is called.
 Learn more about the orchard

-Inspection – Chair Leslie Mortin.
-Maintains the health of the garden keeping weeds and pests under control by notifying gardeners when in their plots need upkeep.
+Inspection – Cameron Ulledel, Leslie Mortin and Donna Scott Maintain the health of the garden keeping weeds and pests under control.
 Ensuring that the guidelines are followed and that the garden work is completed at the end of each season.

 Flower and Raspberry beds -Chair Yvette Crane.
 Plants, prunes, and weed Grow Regina shared plots.
 Raspberries are free for anyone to enjoy.